 The tiny diagnostic system can automatically perform advanced analyses of blood, urine and other bodily fluids.
-The card/chip is engraved with icroscopic channels and capillary structures.
-In the walls of the of these channels, the scientists use nanotechnology; molecule-thick layers that ensure that the chip operates as a biological system, so that they can read off the results of their tests.
+The card/chip is engraved with microscopic channels and capillary structures.
+The scientists use nanotechnology; In the walls of these channels, molecule-thick layers that ensure that the chip operates as a biological system, so that they can read off the results of their tests.

 “We build up individual layers of molecules in order to obtain surfaces with sensitive areas.
 These can react with and thus measure individual molecules that act as markers of specific diseases, for instance in blood,” says Furuberg.

 “Could these chips lead to new types of environmental problems?”